Rosa Nguyen, M.D., Ph.D.

 Biography

 I am a board-certified pediatric oncologist and completed my pediatric residency at the University of Maryland and my subspecialty training at St. Jude Children’s Research Hospital.
-I earned my Ph.D. degree in Biomedical Sciences from the University of Tennessee Health Science Center and trained as a postdoctoral fellow at the National Heart, Lung, and Blood Institute and the National Cancer Institute.
-I am the recipient of the 2018 Conquer Cancer ASCO Young Investigator Award and I am a 2022 St. Baldrick’s Foundation Scholar.
-My work has also been funded by the Department of Defense Peer-Reviewed Cancer Research Program, the Children’s Cancer Foundation, and Solving Kids’ Cancer Foundation.
+I earned my Ph.D. in Biomedical Sciences from the University of Tennessee Health Science Center.
+Before starting my own research group in the Pediatric Oncology Branch at the National Cancer Institute, I trained as a postdoctoral fellow at the National Heart, Lung, and Blood Institute and the National Cancer Institute.
+My work has been funded by the Department of Defense, American Society of Clinical Oncology, St. Baldrick’s Foundation, Children’s Cancer Foundation, Solving Kids’ Cancer Foundation, and the B+ Foundation.

 Related Scientific Focus Areas